Vladimir Orlić: City politics in Belgrade

-Orlić received the fifty-ninth position on the Progressive Party's electoral list for the City Assembly of Belgrade in the 2012 local elections.
+Orlić appeared in the fifty-ninth position on the Progressive Party's electoral list for the Belgrade city assembly in the 2012 local elections.
 The list won thirty-seven seats, and he was not elected.

-He was given the seventy-fourth position on the SNS list in the 2014 Belgrade election.
-The Progressive Party and its allies won a majority victory with sixty-three out of 110 seats; Orlić was not initially elected but received a mandate on 8 September 2016 as the replacement for another party member.
-He was promoted to the thirtieth position in the 2018 city election and was re-elected when the Progressives and their allies won a second majority victory with sixty-four seats.
-He was not a candidate in the 2022 city election.
+He was given the seventy-fourth position on the SNS list in the 2014 Belgrade city election.
+The Progressives and their allies won a majority victory with sixty-three out of 110 seats; Orlić was not initially elected but received a mandate on 8 September 2016 as the replacement for another SNS representative.
+He was promoted to the thirtieth position on the party's list in the 2018 city election and was re-elected when the Progressives and their allies won a second consecutive majority victory with sixty-four seats.
+He was not a candidate in the 2022 city election, and his term in the city assembly ended in that year.

 Orlić also received the fifth position on the Progressive Party's list for the Čukarica municipal assembly in the 2016 Serbian municipal elections and was elected when the list won twenty-one seats.
 He resigned his seat on 3 June 2016.